NYUAD-CRC/crc-docs/source/hpc/system/access_dalma.rst

 **VPN**

-You could either first connect to NYU VPN (See `here <https://www.nyu.edu/life/information-technology/getting-started/network-and-connectivity/vpn.html>`__ for instruction) and then connect to Dalma directly.
+You could either first connect to NYU VPN :doc:`NYU VPN</hpc/help/linux_vpn.rst>` and then connect to Dalma directly.
 Choose ``vpn.abudhabi.nyu.edu`` as your VPN server.

 **Bastion Host**